Elephant | A coalescence of beautiful influences

-The late nineties garage rock and post-punk scene saw bands like The Strokes, The Libertines and The Killers rise to prominence.
+The late nineties garage rock and post-punk scene saw bands like The Strokes, The Libertines, and The Killers rise to prominence.
 They then broke through to the mainstream.
-In trying to return to a more sparse, less cluttered rock sound, they reflected the less-is-more approach which saw The White Stripes naming their second album De Stijl, after a Dutch artistic movement that epitomised this minimalist aesthetic.
+In trying to return to a more sparse, less cluttered rock sound, they reflected the less-is-more approach, which saw The White Stripes naming their second album De Stijl, after a Dutch artistic movement that epitomized this minimalist aesthetic.
 Jack White dedicated the album not just to famed bluesman Blind Willie McTell but to furniture designer Gerrit Rietveld from the De Stijl movement, echoing White’s earlier apprenticeship in upholstery.

 Seven Nation Army

 This minimalist style came across in the use of the band’s iconic white, red and black colors, and repetitive diamond design in the video for the single Seven Nation Army.
 This was the first song on Elephant.
 It topped the Billboard chart, and won a Grammy for Best Rock Song, while Elephant itself won Best Alternative Music Album.